andreavaraujor/andreavaraujor/README.md

 [![](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/andreavaraujor/)
 [![](https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white)](https://discord.com/users/1362109086958878990)

+### 📌 About Me

+- Technology enthusiast 💻
+- Expanding my skills in data analysis 📊
+- Every day is a joy for me to learn something new 🌱
+- Additionally, I have experience with MATLAB, LabVIEW, Proteus, and MPLAB — tools from my technical background 🔧

+🚧 My repository is still under construction — new projects coming soon!
 <!--
 **andreavaraujor/andreavaraujor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.